 If you have images or a background colour that bleeds off the end of the card edges it is VERY IMPORTANT that you make your artwork go beyond the finished trimmed size so when we cut your cards it doesn't leave any white spaces.
 For example, if the finished card size is 90mm x 54mm.
 Your artwork should include an extra 3mm on all around edges- so your artwork will be 96mm x 60mm.

-As a general rule you should keep any visual readable infomation at least 3mm INSIDE the final cut size.
+As a general rule you should keep any visual or readable information at least 3mm INSIDE the final cut size.
 If you want rounded corners then allow extra room on the corners that you want cut rounded.
 Basically this is a MARGIN.

 GETTING THE BEST SHARP QUALITY PRINT